-Hydroelectric energy is the electrical energy produced in a hydroelectric power station from a stream of water.
-Usually, the energy sources come from a river.
+Hydroelectric power is the electrical energy produced in a hydroelectric power station from a water stream, usually from a river.

 There are different methods to take advantage of the water-energy to obtain hydroelectric energy.
-Next, we explain the main ones.
+Here are the most important techniques:

-In times of low power demand, excess power generation capacity is used to pump water into the upper reservoir.
-The goal is to store water so that when demand increases, the water is released into the lower reservoir through a turbine that generates electricity again.
+In low power demand, excess power generation capacity is used to pump water into the upper reservoir.
+The goal is to store water so that when demand increases.
+Then, the plant releases water that falls on a turbine that generates electricity again.

-A constant supply of water from an existing lake or reservoir upstream is a significant advantage when choosing sites for the river flow.
+A constant water supply from an existing lake or reservoir upstream is a significant advantage when choosing the river flow sites.

 The technical potential for the growth of hydroelectric power around the world is,